apache/mesos/docs/reservation.md

 As mentioned in [Static Reservation](#static-reservation-since-0140), specifying the reserved resources via the `--resources` flag makes the reservation static.
-This is, statically reserved resources cannot be reserved for another role nor be unreserved.
+That is, statically reserved resources cannot be reserved for another role nor be unreserved.
 Dynamic Reservation enables operators and authorized frameworks to reserve and unreserve resources post slave-startup.